 It’s true.
 You so often underestimate your own success and progress.
 You talk about women as if we are ever more oppressed even in the first world, frequently ignoring the great strides you’ve made to bring us to legal, social, and economic equality.
-Women can vote, work in any field we want, have reproductive choices, and run for office (with booming success – most people seem pretty sure Hillary will be our next president), largely because of your movement.
+Women can vote, work in any field we want, have reproductive choices, and run for office, largely because of your movement.
 Anyone who so much as implies a threat to women’s rights or general well-being is met with the mob of public opinion sharpening their pitchforks and lighting their torches.
 If that person is a politician, such a move is often political suicide.
 (Remember Todd Akin?
 Right, neither does anyone else.)
 Women are respected by the general public, to the extent that almost anyone looking to earn some public brownie points says nice things about us, knowing that it will be universally agreeable.
 People care about our well-being and our position in society, on a level that could even be called compulsive.
 Even if you want to argue that women still face sexism and related inequality, you’d be blind not to acknowledge that we’ve made some serious progress in both our rights and general esteem, especially considering that 100 years ago we couldn’t even vote.

 And you underestimate your pull and popularity as a movement and ideology.
 Many of you view yourselves as the ideological underdog, often asserting that feminism is a “dirty word,” but it is your movement which guides academia, culture, and policy.
 You are responsible for changes, good and bad, that affect everyone.
 You have heavy influence on college campuses, you are at the head of the national sociopolitical discussion of rights and privileges, and you are an issue that matters to every politician claiming to seek social progress (and many of the ones who don’t).
 Identifying outside of feminism or speaking against it as an ideology or movement, even as a regular citizen, is enough to lose one credibility and respect in most places.
 I ought to know.